-As developers we don’t need many tools to work, many would say that we just need a laptop or computer, and even though that’s true, there’s a difference between having the minimum required to work to have the tools that you need to work comfortably, productive and healthy.
+As developers, we don’t need many tools to work, many would say that we just need a laptop or computer, and even though that’s true, there’s a difference between having the minimum required to work to having the tools that you need to work comfortably, productive and healthy.

 What’s the best keyboard?
 The one that works best for you!

 With that said, let’s jump right into the list.

 Once again, Keychron continues to be my favorite keyboard, and in particular, I love the K6 (65% keyboard) model.
 I got mine with RGB, brown switches, and the palm rest.
 I have had it for more than a few years now, still works perfectly, though you can start telling some of the wear and tear (mostly my bad the coffee spilled all over it more than once, it fell a few times, still working, and still in one piece, which is pretty impressive).